Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Having a good "About Us" page can have a number of pretty amazing benefits for your business, including:

-Writing your "About Us" page on your website can be fun and enjoyable.
+Writing your "About Us" page on your website can actually be really fun and enjoyable.
 The page is a space for you to get creative, personal, and basically initiate a personal introduction with your customers.
+It's where you can bring your brand to life in a social, expressive way and really put your best foot forward to the public.

 Here are 6 points to remember when creating your "About Us" page so that you'll make the most positive impact possible and win over your customers' hearts and their business.